KenKundert/sshconfig/README.rst

 There are two situations that must be addressed.
 First, when run from a machine with a newer version of of SSH and connecting to a machine with an older version fo SSH, an algorithm must not be required that the older version does not support.
-In this case one simply specifies the algoriths suitable for a particular host in the host entry for that host.
+In this case one simply specifies the algorithms suitable for a particular host in the host entry for that host.
 For example::

     class Github(HostEntry):